railsware/mailtrap-dotnet/docs/cookbook/configure.md

 ```

 ### Advanced @System.Net.Http.HttpClient configuration
-Optionally, a delegate for advanced HTTP pipeline configuration can be passed as a second parameter to factory constructor:
+Optionally, a delegate for advanced HTTP pipeline configuration, which takes @Microsoft.Extensions.DependencyInjection.IHttpClientBuilder as a parameter, can be passed as a second parameter to factory constructor:
 ```csharp
 using Mailtrap;